AssetFetch/spec/spec.md

 The first step of this process involves receiving a list of possible implementations from the provider using the information on how to request it sent by the provider along with the other asset metadata.
 The provider MAY decide to request additional parameters for querying implementations, in which case the user MAY (or MUST) provide additional asset-specific query data like texture resolution, level of detail, etc.
 The exact parameters are defined by the provider.
-This preselection ensures that all the proposed implementations returned by the provider already have the desired qualities and only differ in terms of how the asset is encoded in terms of file structure and formats.
+This pre-selection ensures that all the proposed implementations returned by the provider already have the desired qualities and only differ in terms of how the asset is encoded in terms of file structure and formats.
 After getting the choice from the user (if one needed to be made) the client requests the list of available implementations for this asset.
 The provider responds with a list of possible implementations available for this asset and the quality parameters chosen by the user.
 The implementations each consist of a list of components, each of which have metadata attached to them containing information about file formats, relationships and downloads.